griffinulsh/IBM_Data_Science_Certificate_Program/README.md

 -Practical Learning: Engaged in hands-on labs and projects, working with Python libraries like Pandas and scikit-learn to analyze real-world datasets.

+### Course 8: Data Visualization with Python

+- In this course, we implemented data visualization techniques to create compelling visual stories using Python.

+- We created various types of charts and plots, such as line, area, histogram, bar, pie, box, scatter, and bubble charts.

+- We also explored advanced visualizations, including waffle charts, word clouds, regression plots, and interactive maps with markers and choropleth maps.

+- We used libraries like Matplotlib, Seaborn, and Folium to gain hands-on experience with data visualization in Python.

 ## How to Use:

 - Clone this repository to your local machine using the `git clone` command.